Waiuku Activities You Can’t Miss

 This commercial forest with a pine plantation has recreational areas for walks, mountain biking, picnicking and fishing.
 Popular walk and bike trails include Alders Bell Road link, the Beach Trail, Gilpin Walton link and the Cowell Bush Track.

 Location: 13km (8 miles) south of Waiuku.
 Access is via the gates on Wilson Road or Ghezzie Road.

 Yes, you don’t have to travel to the west coast of the South Island to carve your own traditional Maori greenstone pendant!
 It can happen right here in Auckland!
 Join a jade carving workshop and make yourself a meaningful souvenir.

 Location: Cabbage Tree Cottage, 60 West Coast Road.

 A great day or afternoon outside is at the Waiuku Golf & Squash Club.
 Visitors are welcome to give the 18 or 9-hole course a try with reasonable green fees.
 Enjoy playing on tree-lined fairways with lots of hidden challenges to keep you on your toes.
-Add it to your New Zealand golf club bucket list, along with these 21 Best Golf Courses in New Zealand.
+Alternatively, Awhitu Golf Club offers a usually quiet round on a 9-hole course beside Awhitu Regional Park.
+Enjoy views of the Manukau Harbour and sit down for a meal in the clubhouse on Friday evenings or Sunday afternoons.
+Add these courses to your New Zealand golf club bucket list, along with these 21 Best Golf Courses in New Zealand.